terrafirma2021/ESP32-S3-BLE-ELM327/README.md

 1. Upload this code to your ESP32_S3 board.
 2. Connect your smartphone or Torque app to the ESP32_S3 over Bluetooth.
-3. Use compatible KWP2000 commands to interact with your vehicle's data.
+3. Use compatible Can Bus commands to interact with your vehicle's data.
 4. View vehicle information and data on the Torque app.

 ## TODO List